JaskRendix/pylpaca/README.md

 Tests use pytest and httpx.
 Test files live under `tests/`.

-Each device type has a dedicated test suite, including:
+Each device type has a dedicated test suite.

-- CameraV4
-- CoverCalibratorV2
-- DomeV3
-- FilterWheelV2
-- FocuserV4
-- NWaySwitch
-- ObservingConditionsV2
-- RotatorV4
-- SwitchV3
-- TelescopeV4
-- VideoV2
-- Driver instantiation
-- Error handling
-- Management API

 Discovery tests cover: